jessepav/lacygoill-wiki-backup/bug/vim.md

 ```
     E1095: Unreachable code after :return

-It would be easier to fix the issue if `E114` was raised in the second snippet.
+It would be easier to fix the issue if `E114` was given in the second snippet.
 It's  not really  a  bug; `"  wrong  ...`  is parsed  as  unclosed string  which
 technically  is code  (remember that  a  string is  an expression,  and you  can
 evaluate an expression without `:eval`).